- Article I

 The Board of Directors shall consist of nine members, as set forth below.

 (a) Municipal Directors.
 The City of Huron shall appoint two members of the Board of Directors and the remaining municipal members shall elect two members of the Board of Directors at large.
 For the purpose of electing members of the Board of Directors, each municipality except the city of Huron shall have one vote.
 The City of Huron shall not be entitled to vote in the at-large election for municipal members of the Board of Directors.

 (b) Rural Directors.
 The rural members shall elect five members of the Board of Directors, one from each of the following five districts:

 (i) District 1: All of Potter County; all of Sully County; all of Faulk County; and those portions of the Highmore West and Rezac Lake service areas lying in Hyde County.

 (ii) District 2: All of Hughes County except that portion of the Highmore West service area lying in Hughes County.

-(iv) District 4; All of Aurora County; all of Jerauld County; all of Sanborn County; all of Davison County; all of Buffalo County; those portions of the Highmore Central, Collin's Slough and Mac's Corner service areas lying in Hyde County; that portion of the Cottonwood Lake service area lying in Beadle County; that portion of the Ames service area lying in Hand County; and that portion of the Highmore West service area lying in Hughes County.
+(iv) District 4; All of Aurora County; all of Jerauld County; all of Sanborn County; all of Davison County; all of Buffalo County; those portions of the Highmore Central, Collin's Slough and Mac's Corner service areas lying in Hyde County; that portion of the Cottonwood Lake service area lying in Beadle County; that portion of the Cottonwood Lake service area lying in Hand County; that portion of the Ames service area lying in Hand County; and that portion of the Highmore West service area lying in Hughes County.